 Level 2 – For someone who is physically active but doesn’t practice regular strength training.

 Challenge: Do one strict pull-up and one strict push-up.
-For a pull-up, place your hands in a palms-forward position on the bar, pull your body weight up until your chin is over the bar.
+Place your hands in a palms-forward position on the bar, pull your body weight up until your chin is over the bar.
 You can use bands until you’re able to do a strict pull up on your own.
 Here’s a pull-up bar you can put up in a doorway if you don’t want to go to the gym or bands for an assisted pull-up.

-For a push-up, place your hands and feet on the floor and lower your body until your chest touches the floor and then push yourself back up.
-You want to have enough strength that you could push or pull your own body weight out of a ditch or some other unexpected situation or be able to help someone else out.
+For a push-up, place your hands and feet on the floor and lower your body until your chest touches the floor, then push yourself back up.
+You want to have enough strength that you could push or pull your own body weight out of a ditch or some other unexpected situation or help someone else out.